tipishev/python_debugging_workshop/README.md

 ./play.py
 ```

-Debugger stops the program at the `set_trace()` and politely asks us what to do next.
+Debugger stops the program right after the `set_trace()` line and politely asks us what to do next.

-For example we can just exit the debugger with `quit`
+For example we can just `quit` the debugger with `q`

 _do that_

-or `q`
+or tell it to `continue` with `c`

 _do that_

-or tell it to `continue`

-_do that_

-or `c`

-_do that_

-: the only thing that can stop it is a breakpoint or an unhandled exception.

-How many of you use Python version less that 3.7?

-_raise hand, too_

-Good, before 3.7, starting a debugger takes more keystrokes.
-For the record, Pdb is not my favourite debugger:

-* shows just one line of context
-* has poor tab-completion
-* does not support colors

-If I can, I use any other debugger.
-But in spite of all its shortcomings, Pdb has one killer feature: it is part of the standard library.
-So, if you ssh to a server, but have no permission to install a better debugger, you can still run Pdb.
+and happily crash at the exception.

+Not very useful.
+The fun starts when we learn to navigate our code dungeon.

-As with most games, we need to start with the controls.
-There are 2 types of movement in the dungeon:
+There are 2 types of movement:

 * horizontal – within a single function
 * vertical – up and down the call stack

-Let's start with a quick tutorial on horizontal movement, since we will use the most.
+Let's have a quick tutorial on moving within a single function:

 ![Next](/images/walking/1_next.png)